What other insurances might be required alongside non-negligence liability insurance?

 A contract works insurance would as the name suggests protects the contractor for the works that he is doing.

 Sometimes there is the requirement for the contractor to hire in certain types of plant such as excavators, small cranes, dumpers and perhaps cherry pickers to name a few.
-The can be covered on a policy that is specifically designed for the hired in plant and also any plant that is owned by the contractor themselves.
+The can be easily covered on a policy that is specifically designed for this purpose call a hired in plant policy and also any plant that is owned by the contractor themselves.

 Examples of 21.2.1/6.51.
 Claims